 The Alcazar was originally built as a fortress but has also served as a Royal Palace, a prison, a Royal Artillery College and a military academy.

-The design of this prototypical fairy-tale castle inspired Walt Disney’s vision of the famous Snow White’s castle.
+The design of this prototypical fairy-tale castle inspired Walt Disney’s vision of the famous Snow White castle.

-The Alcazar is one of the best landmarks in Segovia.
-Check the official website for actual information on hours and rates.
+Check the official website of this outstanding attraction in Segovia for actual information on hours and rates.

-A substantial part of the Wall that surrounded Segovia in medieval times, starting at the Alcazar fortress, still stands and retain 3 of their 5 original gates, San Andres, San Cebrian, and Santiago.
+A substantial part of the Wall that surrounded Segovia in medieval times, starting at the Alcazar fortress, still stands and retains 3 of its 5 original gates, San Andres, San Cebrian, and Santiago.

 The Door of San Andres was the most robust and fortified of all the 5 original gates and communicated within the walls with the Jewish quarter.